 First, you'll want to check that the computer you are watching your broadcast on, you actually have the sound turned on and the volume up.
 You can test this by going to your computers audio settings and pressing the test sounds, or navigating to another video on the web and making sure you can hear audio through your computer speakers or headphones.

-IBM Cloud Video's Web Broadcaster
+IBM Watson Media's Web Broadcaster

 If you are not hearing audio in your broadcasts from the web broadcaster, you can likely fix the issue by following these steps: